HaoZhan1/Blog-System/README.md

 #### Run the project:

-* Run `bash run.bash` to start the project (Your need to install the maven & java firstly).
+* Run `bash run.bash` to start the project (You need to install the maven & java firstly).
 * Type into "http://localhost:8080/main/index" to get access to the Main Page.